zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-anonymous.md

 # Dapper - Anonymous Parameter

 ## Description

 Dapper make it simple & safe (SQL Injection) to use parameter by supporting anonymous type.

+ - Anonymous parameters are used in cases where you don't want to hardcode the parameter names in your query.
+ - This can be useful if you want to dynamically build a query, or if you want to avoid SQL injection attacks.

+The raw SQL query can be executed using the `Execute` method with anonymous parameters.
+These are useful for simple queries where you don't need to create a separate class to represent your data.
+This can save you a considerable amount of time and effort when working with complex SQL queries.

 ### Single

-Execute a single time a SQL Command.
+When you need to insert a single record, you can pass the `INSERT` statement directly to the `Execute` method.
+It also allows you to use parameterized `INSERT` statement as shown in the below example.

 ```csharp
 string sql = "INSERT INTO Customers (CustomerName) Values (@CustomerName);";